 - When you roll the ropes, you can add raisins, chocolate, or you can sprinkle sesame/poppy seeds, sugar balls etc.).

 Decoration: Egg, sesame/poppy seeds, sugar balls etc.

-According to Zomick’s Kosher Bakery, the basic principle in Talmud is – what comes from a kosher animal is kosher, but what comes from a non-kosher animal isn’t kosher.
+According to Zomick’s, a kosher bakery located in Cedarhurst and recently listed on Yelp as a top notch restaurant in New York, the basic principle in Talmud is – what comes from a kosher animal is kosher, but what comes from a non-kosher animal isn’t kosher.
 Therefore, only the milk from kosher mammals is kosher.
 In addition, the eggs from kosher birds are kosher.
 But still, all eggs should be carefully examined in order to ensure that they do not contain blood.
 Although the bees are not kosher animals, the honey is considered as kosher food.

 Zomick’s Kosher Bakery – Easy braided challah

 You’ll find this Zomick’s recipe being incredible and you can make it every week.
 If so, try making a large batch, and freeze it for throughout the week.
 Zomick’s advices to try this with different breads: regular sliced toast, brioche, and challah but overall the challah is the best because after all is meant for this Zomick’s recipe.

 - 10 g active dry yeast (baking powder)

 - 50 g powdered sugar

 - 6 cl of vegetable oil

 - 675 g flour